transmute-industries/transmute/packages/transmute-cli/README.md

 `transmute login`

-This will use PKCE to login witj okta.
+This will use PKCE to login with okta.
 A JWT will be stored here:

 `~/.transmute/cli-secrets/session.json`